 PESTICIDE SAFETY EDUCATION - FIRST PLACE

-The team’s nominator wrote, “There is no question that this is one of the most incredible work efforts and impacts we have seen over the years in pesticide safety education by Extension agents in Virginia.”
+With the use of smaller groups, they were able to conduct hands-on activities and demonstrations.
+This method allowed the participants to have greater access and interaction with the presenters, thus enhancing the quality of the program.
+One reviewer wrote, “There is no question that this is one of the most incredible work efforts and impacts we have seen over the years in pesticide safety education by agents in Virginia”.

 PESTICIDE SAFETY EDUCATION - SECOND PLACE

 The second place award went to agents who recognized the need for a formal training program to prepare applicators to pass the registered technician, core, category and private applicator exams for certification.
 The team consisted of Karen Carter, Henrico; Debbie Dillion, Loudoun; Mike Likins, Chesterfield; Dan Nortman, York; Lisa Sanderson, Henrico and Robert Christian, VDACS.